DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 in order to work on the plan for his group.
 He remembers, quite vividly, the method Kaos Projects applied.
-‘They made us do some exercises, they would ask us things like “what if you are all standing around a swimming pool, would you dare jump in together”?.
-It was some weird stuff, but all I was thinking was that I wanted a place in the building’.
+‘They made us do some exercises, they would ask us things like “what if you are all standing around a swimming pool, would you dare jump in together”?
+It was some weird stuff, but all I was thinking was that I wanted a place in the building.’

+In the first half year, the whole Urban Resort posse consisting of Fred, Eric, Bas, Hein and others put a lot of unremunerated energy into building the organization.
 While Kaos Projects believed that group dynamics would do their work, and the community could take shape organically, it also became apparent that the Volkskrant building project had to deal with some serious practical problems that needed active management.
 One of those problems